Editor's choice: Carvana

 With that said, don’t bring it in too clean.
 Having too clean a car can make it look like you’re hiding something and might actually get you a worse deal.

 This is the part where most people trip up.
 While you’re excited to get behind the wheel of your new car as soon as possible, the salesperson is a professional negotiator who will do whatever they can to get the best possible deal.
 Stand your ground and use the prices you researched as ammunition to increase the value of your trade-in and pay less on your next vehicle.

 You may also want to shop around.
 Getting a quote from two or three dealerships can greatly increase your negotiating power, so be prepared to spend the day haggling.
 Once you settle on a dealership, you’ll be able to use the quotes from other dealers to get a good deal.

 Keep the following tips in mind to ensure that you get the best trade-in deal.

 Trading in your car might be worth it if you don’t have the time to find a private buyer and are comfortable negotiating with a dealer.
 It cuts down on the time and effort it might otherwise take to sell your car and it keeps everything in one place.
 But you won’t necessarily get the best deal this way.

-Trading in might also be the easiest option if you’re upside down on your car loan.
-With a trade-in, you can often roll the balance of your old car loan into a new one if you still owe money after the deal.
-It’s easier than paying it off yourself, though you risk going underwater on your new loan too.
+Trading in may also be the easiest option if you’re upside down on your car loan.
+With a trade-in, you can often roll the balance of your old car loan into a new one if you still owe money.
+It’s easier than paying it off yourself, but you risk going upside down on your new loan, too.